CtrlK

 Distinctiveness Conflict Risk

-This occupies a clear niche — session framing and drift monitoring for coding agents — that is unlikely to conflict with typical coding, debugging, or planning skills.
-The focus on session transitions and scope drift management is distinctive.
+This occupies a clear niche — session framing and drift monitoring for coding agents — that is unlikely to conflict with typical coding, planning, or project management skills.
+The combination of 'intent capture', 'drift monitoring', and 'session transitions' creates a distinct trigger profile.

 3 / 3